pointOfive/Home/README.md

 Finally, my formal resume is available [here](SchwartzCV.pdf).

+##

 <details>
 <summary>
-Note: If I look like this, I'm clickable!
+Note: If I have an arrow in front of me like this, I'm clickable
 </summary>

 And clicking me will expand to reveal further information
 </details>